UB Launches 100% Online Master’s in Criminal Justice Degree Program

-The online student-centered degree is designed both for those seeking to advance their career in criminal justice and for those with a bachelor’s degree and a desire to transition to a rewarding career with growth potential.
-Individuals in related careers, including victim advocacy, social work, and counseling may also benefit greatly from an advanced degree in criminal justice.
+The online student-centered degree is designed for anyone with a bachelor’s degree and an interest in the advanced study of criminal justice, either to advance an existing career or to transition to a rewarding career with growth potential in the criminal justice field.
+Individuals in victim advocacy, social work, counseling, and other related careers may be especially interested in an advanced degree in criminal justice.

 A wide variety of career options are available in the criminal justice field with a forecast of positive job growth.
-From law enforcement to positions in federal organizations, local and state criminal justice agencies, to preparation for advanced studies in law or criminal justice—UB’s accredited program provides an excellent pathway to career success and advancement.
+Career tracks include law enforcement and other positions in federal, local, and state criminal justice agencies, as well as preparation for more advanced studies in law or criminal justice.
+UB’s accredited program provides an excellent pathway to career success and advancement.

 A graduate of the online program may advance from police officer to sergeant or captain, from detective to FBI agent, or from military personnel to entry into civilian employment.